bondy-io/bondy_docs/docs/tutorials/getting_started/http_api_gateway.md

 ## Goal

-The tutorial demonstrates how we can configure and expose the all wamp procedures registered in the [Marketplace](https://developer.bondy.io/tutorials/getting_started/marketplace.html) throw http using the **[Bondy API Gateway](https://developer.bondy.io/reference/configuration/http_api_gateway.html#overview)**.
+The tutorial demonstrates how we can configure and expose the all wamp procedures registered in the [Marketplace](https://developer.bondy.io/tutorials/getting_started/marketplace.html) through http using the **[Bondy HTTP API Gateway](https://developer.bondy.io/reference/configuration/http_api_gateway.html#overview)**.

 To be able to do it, we need to execute the steps detailed below, creating and configuring the http api spec as a json file, loading it and then executing http endpoints as a test.